mishrasidhant/stmt_obfuscator/README.md

 - **Hardware Optimized**: Designed for Apple Silicon (M-series chips)
 - **Configurable Architecture**: Supports model swapping for future enhancements

+## Project Status

+This project is under active development.
+The following components have been implemented:

+- ✅ Project setup and environment configuration
+- ✅ PDF parsing module with layout preservation
+- ✅ Enhanced PII detection module design
+- ✅ RAG module design for ambiguous cases
+- ✅ Obfuscation module with pattern-preserving masking
+- 🔄 User interface with PII review capabilities (in progress)
+- 🔄 Comprehensive testing framework (in progress)

+For detailed documentation on completed subtasks, see the [subtask documentation](docs/subtasks/README.md).

 ## Project Structure

 ```